 Recipe: Coop Disinfectant and Cleaner

-Use this antiseptic herbal spray cleaner to clean and disinfect the chicken coop.
+Use this natural antiseptic herbal spray cleaner to clean and disinfect the chicken coop.
 Use it in a glass spray bottle for efficiency.

 - 1 cup chopped mint leaves

 - 1/4 cup lavender or rosemary leaves and flowers